spinnaker/roer/README.md

 # roer

+**Note: A new, better CLI is on the way.
+This tool is in maintenance mode.**

 A thin CLI for Spinnaker.

 This project is aimed to provide a thin, limited client that's suitable for